--m, --max-wait max wait
+-m, --max-wait max_wait

 Specify an upper bound on how long to wait between key presses or output data.
 By default, sudoreplay will accurately reproduce the delays between key presses or program output.
 However, this can be tedious when the session includes long pauses.
 When the -m option is specified, sudoreplay will limit these pauses to at most max_wait seconds.
-The value may be specified as a floating point number, e.g., 2.5.
-A max_wait of zero or less will eliminate the pauses entirely.
+The value may be specified as a floating point number, e.g. 2.5.